olivia-em/docblog/src/icm/week4.md

 some edited code, it was super helpful.
 In reality, it wasn't exactly what I had wanted, but I was ok with that because this project was about surprising myself with results that made me happy.
 After situating that, I added random color pallettes and also made it so that people could change the framerate or grid size easily at the top of the code.
 I also though it would cute to have a save button if someone really liked one.
 That isn't super difficult code, and I found someone's documentation for that to help.
-Overall, super happy with this project, especially that aha feeling when a patter you particularly like pops up on the screen.
+Overall, super happy with this project, especially that aha feeling when a pattern you particularly like pops up on the screen.